bakuzan/erza-data-patcher/README.md

-# Erza Tag Populater
+# Erza Data Patcher

-Utility to query series in [Erza](https://github.com/bakuzan/erza) and perform bulk operations against tags.
+Utility to patch missing series data in [Erza](https://github.com/bakuzan/erza).

+The initial goal is to patch malId, series_start, series_type, and the cover image.

 ## Usage